-Dr. Landis needs to pre-approve all breadth electives.
+Justin needs to pre-approve all breadth electives.

 For some examples of breadth electives that were approved in the past, go here.
 You can assume if a course was approved in the past, it will be approved again.

-Keep in mind: you are limited in the number of undergraduate units that you can take, the course needs to relate to energy and/or supportive of your career goals and the concept of breadth electives is to take courses outside of your concentration area (either other graduate level engineering courses, and a limited number of either policy, business, computer science, etc courses).
+Keep in mind: You are limited in the number of undergraduate units that you can take, the course needs to relate to energy and/or supportive of your career goals and the concept of breadth electives is to take courses outside of your concentration area (either other graduate level engineering courses, and a limited number of either policy, business, computer science, etc courses).
 You are restricted to 18 units of non-engineering breadth electives.

 You can add/drop courses during the first week of classes (for mini courses) and up to 10 days (for semester long courses) to finalize your schedule should you find something especially interesting that was not included in preregistration.
 All the engineering courses follow the university wide academic calendar, dates found here, but Heinz (policy), Tepper (business) and computer science courses often have their own unique calendars different from the main university one.

 Registering for Tepper courses (business): If you decide to go with a Tepper class, please be aware that the Tepper school manages their own registration independent of the SIO system, so you will have to wait to pre-register for this class until Tepper opens up some of their elective classes to non-business-majors (for the Fall term this will be in mid-July).
 We will send out an email notice once this has opened up, complete with more detailed instructions.
 See Student Resources page on the Tepper registration process.

 17. Does EST&P require a Master's Thesis?